Site icon Outdoor Gearzine

-Of course, you can simply carry it in your backpack, but it is not realistic to put it in and take it out as soon as you feel it's good while walking.
-On the other hand, walking with a standard neck strap hanging around your neck is not only heavy and stiff, but it is also visible that it can be hanging and dangerous.
+Of course, you can simply carry it in a backpack, but it's not practical to take it out and put it back in every time you feel like it while walking.
+On the other hand, walking around with a standard neck strap hanging from your neck is not only heavy and causes neck stiffness, but it's also obviously dangerous as it dangles loosely

-What we found out was that although they are all excellent in terms of their reputation, there is still no best way to carry them in any situation.
-Since it is a tool, all of the methods have their weaknesses in some way.
-The point is to know the advantages and disadvantages of each individual, and find the best way to carry it for you.
+What I found was that while they all have their reputations and are excellent in some respects, there is still no best way to carry them in all situations.
+Since they are tools, they all have their weaknesses.
+The key is to know the advantages and disadvantages of each and find the best way to carry them for you

 table of contents

-2. Comparison of features of each carrying method
+2. Summary of comparison of features of each carrying method

-First, we will introduce the equipment used to perform this test below.
-As you can see, you can see that it is not equipment that is typical of a professional photographer's level, but I don't deny any comments that say, "No, it's at a level that's enough to thrust both feet into the swamp."
-This is intended to be a situation where you use a camera in the same way as regular climbing where walking is the main focus.
+First, let me introduce the equipment I used for this test below.
+As you can see, it's not the level of equipment a professional photographer would use, but I wouldn't deny that you might say, "No, that's enough equipment to put both feet in the water."
+I'm assuming a situation where you'd use the camera in the same way as you would on a regular mountain climb where walking is the main focus

-Not that, but this time we removed the high-quality equipment for professional photographers, such as heavy equipment that exceeds normal hours of operation, backpacks made to carry cameras, and vests worn to carry cameras.
+Not that it's because of that, but this time I ruled out super expensive, professional equipment for professional photographers, such as heavy equipment that would take longer than normal to move around in, backpacks made to carry cameras, and vests to wear to carry cameras

-When hiking mountain climbing where you stay in a severe environment for long periods of time, you need to consider more points than usual when carrying your camera, and even more importantly for a heavy, complicated SLR camera, you will need to take into consideration various points such as the following: The evaluation results taking these into consideration are summarized below.
+When hiking in harsh environments and staying there for long periods of time, you need to consider many more points than usual when carrying a camera, and especially when it comes to a heavy, complicated-to-handle SLR camera, you need to take into account a variety of points, such as the following.
+The results of our evaluation, taking these points into consideration, are summarized below

-item Chest strap type Fast-photo strap type Holder type Holder type Chest bag type Front pack type
+item Chest strap type Quick-shooting strap type Holder Type Holder Type Chest bag type Front pack type

 item UN UNX-5802 JOBY Pro Sling Strap Peak Design CAPTURE PRO COTTON CARRIER STRAP SHOT EV1 PaagoWorks FOCUS RIBZ Front Pack Small 8.2L